 You’re probably familiar with last touch attribution, but if not, it’s a way to measure the effectiveness of your marketing efforts.
 It is also a popular method of credit assignment used in multi-touch sales chains.

-In short, last touch attribution assigns 100% of the revenue to the last channel that interacted with a user before they converted (i.e., made a purchase).
+In short, last touch attribution assigns 100% of the credit or revenue to the last channel that customers interacted with a user before they converted (i.e., made a purchase).
 By doing so, you are able to identify which channel drove more conversions and make adjustments accordingly for future campaigns.

 The benefit: The benefit of last touch attribution is seen in understanding the conversion points best.
 These are arguably the most valuable touchpoints in your marketing arsenal.